TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 **Features**
 * Multi-language (currently English and Dutch - let us know which language you need!)
 * Clear information 'hoverbox' - customers don't need to visit our site for explanation
-* Flexible placement on the shopping cart page
+* Flexible placement on the checkout page
-* Admin overview of collected fees
+* 2 button designs available

 **How it works**